Leo-Send/GitHubWrapper/README.md

 - Using the `-repo` parameter, you specify the file path of the repo you want to analyze.
 Notice that you need to have cloned the repo locally, such that the origin can be derived from this file path.
 - Using the `-workDir` parameter, you specify the working directory, which usually is the directory which contains the repository directory specified at `-repo`.

+### `Referenced` events

+`Referenced` events are events generated in an issue if a commit references that issue in its commit message.
+The intended behavior is, that the event is present in the issue's event data, and the commit is again present in the related commits of the issue.
+This does not work if it is not possible to fetch that commit.
+In this case, the event still exists, but it contains a link to a commit that the api cannot resolve, meaning that no data about the commit can be accessed.
+This may lead to incorrect data points if the resulting data is automatically processed, for example using the tool `codeface-extraction`.
+Known causes of this include:

+- a commit was rebased and changed/removed
+- an external repository was deleted
+- the commit's branch was deleted

+Note that the commit might still be reachable until the automatic garbage collection has removed it from the remote repository.

 ### Integration into other projects

 There is also an option to use the implementation of GitHubWrapper in your code without using the provided `IssueRunner`.